This is it: the ultimate showdown between two industry leading cap toe boots from two very different companies.

-In one corner, we have Red Wing, founded in 1905 and arguably the most popular heritage boot company in the US, with the Iron Ranger.
+In one corner, we have Minnesota’s Red Wing, founded in 1905, and their iconic cap toe boot: the Iron Ranger.

-The challenger is newcomer Thursday Boot Company, founded in 2014, and their critically acclaimed Captain boot.
+The challenger is the newcomer Thursday Boot Company, founded in 2014, and their own bestselling cap toe: the Captain.

-I’ve worn the hell out of both of these boots.
-The Iron Rangers were the second pair of boots I ever bought, and I put the Captains through their paces last year when I wore them all over Colombia.
+I’ve worn the hell out of both of these boots for over 5 years.
+My Iron Rangers were the second pair of boots I ever bought, and I grabbed first Captains in 2017 — and I’ve picked up several more versions of the boot since.

-So who comes out on top: time-tested traditionalist or industry-disrupting new guy?
-Let’s take a look.
+So who comes out on top: the time-tested traditionalist or an industry-disrupting new guy?

 Thursday Boots Pros